xtuml/bridgepoint/doc-bridgepoint/notes/5106_udt_constants/5106_udt_constants_ant.md

 4.1 BridgePoint shall allow assignment of types to symbolic constants under the following conditions:
-4.1.1 The type is `boolean`, `integer`, `real`, or `string`, _OR_
+4.1.1 The type is `boolean`, `integer`, `real`, `string` or an enumerated data type
-4.1.2 The type is a user defined type that is based on one of the four types listed in 4.1.1, _OR_
+4.1.2 The type is a user defined type that is based on one of the four types in 4.1.1
-4.1.3 The type is a user defined type that is based on another user defined type that satisfies 4.1.2 or 4.1.3.
+4.1.3 The type is a user defined type that is based on another user defined type that satisfies 4.1.2 or 4.1.3
-4.2 Verifier shall support constants with UDT types.
+4.2 Verifier shall support typing constants as specified in 4.1
-4.3 MC-3020 shall support constants with UDT types.
+4.3 MC-3020 shall support typing constants as specified in 4.1

 ### 5. Analysis